robotology/icub-models/build-from-source.md

 # Build icub-models from source

-To install the icub-models, execute:
+To install the icub-models, execute the following commands from within the ``icub-models`` folder:

 ```sh
 mkdir build